scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 If set to false, state updates are performed solely to an in-memory database, without making any changes on permanent storage.
 When set to true, state updates are written to a local persistent database.
 Defaults to `true`.

+`--http-host` (string):

+The address that HTTP APIs listen on.
+The default value is `127.0.0.1`.
+This means that by default, your node can only handle API calls made from the same machine.
+To allow API calls from other machines, do `--http-host=[PUBLIC IP OF MACHINE RUNNING NODE]`.

 `--http-port` (int):

 Each node runs an HTTP server that provides the APIs for interacting with the node and the AVA network.